Sumitchongder/CodeClause_Mail_Application/README.md

 # Mail_Application: PyEmail
 This is my Golden Project for Codeclause Internship.
-I have developed a Mail Application with GUI in Python.
+I have developed a Mail Application [PyEmail] with GUI in Python.

 PyEmail is a lightweight and easy-to-use email application written in Python.
 This application allows users to send and receive emails with minimal setup required.